 Popcorn Lantana Varieties

-One of the quirkiest types of lantana are the popcorn varieties.
+One of the quirkiest types of lantana are popcorn varieties.
 They are developed for their clusters of fruit.
-Plants grow 3 feet tall with a similar spread and produce elongated colorful fruit after bloom.
+Plants grow 3 feet (1 m.) tall with a similar spread and produce elongated colorful fruit after bloom.

 Popcorn lantana (Lantana trifolia) include two main cultivars: Fruity Pebbles and Lavender Popcorn.
 These are native to Central and South America and prefer hot, sunny locations.
 The species is also known as 3-leaved lantana due to the leaves which appear in whorls of three.